 How we chose the best UK phone providers

-Outside of that, we look at contract prices and wether or not it’s worth you money, alongside with potential bonuses such as Disney Plus, Apple Music, and even whether or not you get priority at certain events.
+Of course, we also look at contract prices and duration, as we know how important both value and flexibility can be.
+Beyond that, we take a look at any extras such as free subscriptions to Disney Plus and Apple Music, cinema tickets, priority events, and more – because who doesn’t love a freebie?
 If you want to learn more about how we specifically test phones and tech, take a look at our how we test article.

 Who is the best 4G operator in the UK?